 - Though confused in most cases to be the same thing, yams are not sweet potatoes.

-- California is the primary producer of the broccoli green that is sold all over the USA.
+- California is the primary producer of broccoli green that is sold all over the USA.

-- Tomatoes are the most consumed vegetables in the USA.
+- Tomatoes are the most consumed vegetable in the USA.